-- log in to Forum 2020 with your email address/user id and password
+- log in to The Lee Forum with your email address/user id and password

 - click on Subscriptions in the blue menu

-- logging in to Forum 2020 with your email address/user id and password
+- logging in to The Lee Forum with your email address/user id and password

 Step by step illustrated instructions for setting subscriptions can be found in the online User Guide.